segdeha/pdxcodeguild/2. HTML & CSS/html.md

 # My Headline

-This is my awesome paragraph of text.
+This is my _awesome_ paragraph of text.

 ------

 ## Moar Tags

-HTML has tags for a bunch of useful and common semantics.
+HTML provides tags for a host of common semantics.

 ------

 ### Headers

-HTML describes 7 levels of headers.
+HTML describes 6 levels of headers (`h1`, `h2`, … `h6`).
 This is a remnant from the original use case of scientific papers.

     <h1>My Headline</h1>
     <h2>My Sub-Headline</h2>
-    <h3>My Sub-Sub-Headline</h3>
+    <h3> My Sub-Sub-Headline</h3>

-This renders as:
+Web browsers render the above as follows:

 # My Headline
 ## My Sub-Headline